 39) Atlanta, Georgia

-Atlanta, the capital of the state of Georgia, is a city in the southeastern United States.
+Atlanta, the capital of Georgia, is a city in the southeastern United States.
 It’s a place of great historical significance, including Civil War connections.
-It’s also home to some stunning parks, including the 1996 Olympic Park.
+It also has some stunning parks, including the 1996 Olympic Park.

 For a unique experience, visit the Fernbank Museum of Natural History.
 Another magical attraction is Georgia Aquarium, one of the world’s largest aquariums.